ompl/ompl/doc/markdown/installation.md

       <div role="tabpanel" class="tab-pane" id="osxhomebrew">
         Install <a href="http://brew.sh">Homebrew</a> and type:
         <pre class="fragment">brew install ompl</pre>
         Note that the <a href="http://braumeister.org/formula/ompl">Homebrew formula</a> does not include Python bindings.
-You could install all the dependencies for OMPL and the python bindings and build OMPL from source:
+You could install all the dependencies for OMPL and the Python bindings and build OMPL from source:
         <pre class="fragment">brew install eigen castxml numpy boost-python3 pypy3 flann</pre>
         Make sure to use Homebrew's python3 in that case by calling <code>cmake</code> like so:
         <pre class="fragment">cmake -DPYTHON_EXEC=/usr/local/bin/python3 ...</pre>